Svenito/brew-tools/README.md

 ===========

 If you want to help develop brew tools you should install it into a virtual environment.
-The current version of brew-tools uses [Rye](https://rye.astral.sh/) to manage virtual environments and such.
+The current version of brew-tools uses [uv](https://docs.astral.sh/uv) to manage virtual environments and such.

-In order to start, [install Rye](https://rye.astral.sh/guide/installation/) and change into the brew-tools directory.
+In order to start, [install uv](https://docs.astral.sh/uv/getting-started/installation/) and change into the brew-tools directory.
 From there you can run

-    rye sync
+    uv sync

 which will create a virtual environment and install the dependencies as well as install `brew_tools` to the environment.
 To run `brew_tools` in the development environment run

-    rye run brew_tools
+    uv run brew_tools

 Which will launch  `brew_tools`.
 Simply add arguments to the end of the line.

 To run the tests you use

-    rye test
+    uv run pytest tests

-In addition to the tests it's advisable to run a linter of the source as Travis will also check for linting errors.
+In addition to the tests it's advisable to run a linter of the source as Github actions will also check for linting and formatting errors.

-    rye lint
+    rye run ruff format --check src tests

+or if you want to format the files automatically

+    rye run ruff format src tests

+For linting use

+    rye run ruff check src tests

 Thanks
 ======